TonyPhipps/tech-notes/Products/mpcfill.md

 # Notes
 - You can expect to pay 20c - 30c per card.
 Obviously some cards you may as well just buy.
 - There is a step that can be lengthy and require a few minutes if you have a lot of cards to order.
-- MakePlayingCards charges per 100 cards, so keep your count near one of those increments.
-- MakePlayingCards will truncate your order to 612 if you go above that.

 # Setup
 - Make/have an account at https://www.makeplayingcards.com/